DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 	and 0376 # Keep upper 7 bits

 ##Bitwise OR
 The value in the variable A (memory location 0) can be bitwise ORed with another value.
-The result is placed in A, replacing its original value.
+The result is placed in A, replacing its previous value.
 The form is:

 `OR *value*`